Ernst Reuter: Weimar Republic

 Upon his return to Germany, Reuter joined the Communist Party of Germany (KPD) and was named the First Secretary of its Berlin section.
 He embraced a position on the left wing of the party endorsing an open rebellion in March 1921 in central Germany and placed himself hereby in opposition to the leader of the party, Paul Levi.
 Although Reuter was seen as a favorite of Lenin, he was expelled from the party in 1922.
 He moved briefly to the Independent Social Democratic Party of Germany (USPD), and then returned to the Social Democrats for good.

 In 1926, Reuter entered services in the government of Berlin and was responsible for transportation.
 Accomplishments were the foundation of the Berliner Verkehrsbetriebe (BVG), the introduction of a unified ticket for public transportation, and extensions of the Berlin subway system.

 From 1931 until 1933, Reuter was the mayor of Magdeburg where he fought lack of housing and jobs due to the economic crisis.
 He also was elected as a member of the Reichstag.
 In 1933, with the Nazis now in power, he was forced to resign his positions and was brought to the concentration camp (KZ) Lichtenburg near Torgau.
 After his release, he went into exile in Turkey in 1935 where he stayed until the end to the Nazi era.
-In Ankara he lectured at the University, introduced urban planning as a university discipline, and served as consultant to the Government.
+In Ankara he lectured at the University of Ankara, introduced urban planning as a university discipline, and served as consultant to the Government.